Psychology Jobs

 9. Education Administrator

 Education administrators generally work in educational environments, but not as teachers.
 Broadly, they are the people in charge of overseeing administrative tasks within a school.
 They could be principals, but job titles may vary.
-You don’t need a specific bachelor’s degree to become an education administrator, but those who study psychology develop critical thinking and empathy skills that translate well to the job.
+You don’t need a specific undergraduate degree to become an education administrator, but those who study psychology develop critical thinking and empathy skills that translate well to the job.

-Aspiring education administrators must go on to earn their teaching license, work for a few years as a teacher, complete a master’s degree in education administration and, typically, pass a state test to receive a administrator’s license.
+Aspiring education administrators must go on to earn their teaching license, work for a few years as a teacher, complete a master’s in education administration and, typically, pass a state test to receive a administrator’s license.

 Median annual wage: $88,890

-Common entry-level degree: Master’s degree & administrator’s license
+Common entry-level degree: Master’s & administrator’s license

 Likelihood that robots will take your job: 0%

-Other Potential Jobs for Psychology Majors
+Other Potential Jobs for a Psychology Major

 10. Substance Abuse Counselor

 Substance abuse counselors help those who are struggling with drugs or alcohol overcome their addictions.
 They could work with individuals or full groups.
-Similar to other counseling jobs on this list, a license and a master’s degree in counseling are often required to earn a job as a substance abuse counselor.
+Similar to other counseling jobs on this list, a license and a master’s in counseling are often required to earn a job as a substance abuse counselor.

 Median annual wage: $43,300

-Common entry-level degree: Master’s degree & administrator’s license
+Common entry-level degree: Master’s & administrator’s license

 Likelihood that robots will take your job: 3%